Accreditation

 The Albion College TEP assesses candidates’ competency at completion at the end of their student teaching internship using four key assessments: the Michigan Test for Teacher Certification (MTTC), the Albion College Framework for Teaching (FFT) Feedback form (Tier 4), the Dispositional Learning Outcomes (DLO) Feedback Form, and the MDE Candidate Suite Survey (Cooperating Teacher Survey).

-During the 2021-2022 Academic Year, 12 Albion College student teachers took at least one MTTC.
-Of those candidates, eight passed at least one MTTC (67%) to complete the TEP and become licensed educators.
+During the 2022-2023 Academic Year, 15 Albion College student teachers took at least one MTTC.
+Of those candidates, 13 passed at least one MTTC (87%) to complete the TEP and become licensed educators.
+(Note: four 2022-2023 student teachers had passed the MTTC prior to student teaching.)

 Ability of Completers to be Hired Toggle Accordion